 Latest on Junto

-Two notes were published on Junto during the week.
+Two articles were published on Junto during the week.

 How to spot moral hazard.
 Moral hazard is present in more domains than you think.
 Learn the useful skill in life of spotting moral hazard by using three mental models.